Top Small Business Tax Deductions in Australia

 2. Business development and training

 As a small firm with a turnover of less than $2 million, you may be entitled to numerous CGT concessions on selling "active business assets," tangible and intangible, according to the tax laws.
-Capital gains tax is a complex field with variable eligibility conditions for several types of small business CGT reductions.
+Capital gains tax is a complex field with variable eligibility conditions for several types of small business CGT reductions.4.
+Bad debt write-off

 Bad debt refers to unrecoverable income from credit sales to clients or debtors.
 After making reasonable commercial attempts, the small business owner must determine beyond a reasonable doubt that the debt is bad.
 Evidence of conversations with debtors seeking payment and a record of phone and email reminder reminders may be sufficient evidence of commercial attempts.
-When a business writes off a legitimate bad debt, it can claim it as a business expense on its tax return.
+When a business writes off a legitimate bad debt, it can claim it as a business expense on its tax return.5.
+Health insurance premiums

 As a business owner, you are accountable for charges often covered by an employer.
 Some of these expenses may assist in lowering your tax liability.
 Health and dental insurance premiums for you, your spouse, and your dependents are fully deductible if you declare a net profit on the form on which a self-employed individual reports income and expenses.
 However, rather than being claimed as an itemised deduction, it is treated as an income adjustment that reduces your taxable income, potentially resulting in an even lower tax bill.
 If a small business owner provides health insurance to their employees, the premiums paid are deductible business expenses.